TechGrounds-Cloud8/cloud8-Acron0815/Week 2/NTW-01-OSI-stack.md

-# [OSI Stack]
-[Give a short summary of the subject matter.]
+OSI Stack

+After making this assignment, I want to have gained more insight into the operation and meaning of the OSI and TCP/IP Model.

+Exercise

+- Find out what OSI model is and what it's used for.

+- Find out what the TCP/IP model is and what it's used for

+Key terminology

+The OSI model allows us to talk to each other about what's happening where in a network.

 OSI Model

-The Open Systems Interconnection Model (OSI model for short) was designed by the International Organization for Standardization (ISO) as a reference model for open communication between different technical systems.
+The OSI model (Open Systems Interconnection Model) was designed by the International Organization for Standardization (ISO) as a reference model for open communication between different technical systems.

+The OSI Model is a conceptual framework used to describe the functions of a networking system.
 The OSI model characterizes computing functions into a universal set of rules and requirements in order to support interoperability between different products and software.

-When you compare it to a TCP/IP model, is has more indepth layers, which makes it more useful for troubleshooting.
+ When you compare the OSI model to a TCP/IP model, is has more indepth layers, which makes it more useful for troubleshooting.
 OSI model catergorizes the communications between systems into 7 different layers: